Analytics & Reporting

 4

-On LinkedIn, a company's reach extends through its leadership team's personal profiles.
-This prompt maps which competitor executives are active, what they post about, and how their personal content amplifies or diverges from the company page.
+On LinkedIn, a company's reach extends well beyond its page through its leadership team's personal profiles.
+This step identifies which competitor executives are active, what topics they post about, and how their personal content amplifies or diverges from the company page strategy.
+The output gives a clear picture of whether a competitor's exec presence is a meaningful part of their content reach or largely inactive.

 Prompt